navibooy/complexity-science/README.md

 # complexity-science
-This repository includes topics about complexity theory
+This repository includes topics about how complexity theory relate to financial systems